Licensed Practical Nurse Visa Sponsorship Jobs in New Hampshire

 Which companies sponsor visas for licensed practical nurses in New Hampshire?

 The most active sponsors for LPN roles in New Hampshire include Dartmouth Health (which operates multiple facilities across the state), Concord Hospital, Wentworth-Douglass Hospital in Dover, and Catholic Medical Center in Manchester.
-Long-term care operators and skilled nursing facilities, including those under national chains, have also filed LCA and H-1B petitions for LPN positions in recent years, particularly in the Lakes Region and Seacoast areas.
+Long-term care operators and skilled nursing facilities, including those under national chains, have also filed LCA and H-1B visa petitions for LPN positions in recent years, particularly in the Lakes Region and Seacoast areas.

 Which visa types are most common for licensed practical nurse roles in New Hampshire?